chase-lab/biodiv-patterns-course-2022/README.md

 ##### Thursday: Independent project/analysis: simulations, analyses of empirical and/or simulated data (Paola, Daniela, Emma)
 ##### Friday: Independent project/analysis (Morning): Presentation/discussion (Afternoon)

+## Course Expectations and Grading:
+The learning objectives of this course will be primarily achieved by course attendence and participation in excercises and activities.
+Attendence/participation is mandatory.
+Grading will be primarily through course attendence and participation in 'in class' activities and short weeekly independent projects